 "We urgently need light rail to provide Massey residents with proper alternative transport options.
 Massey has been in transport poverty too long."

-Comments on the video have been divided, with some people outraged at the disregard for road rules, and others more sympathetic.
+Comments posted about the video have been divided.
+Some are outraged by the disregard for road rules, others are more sympathetic.

 "Oh my God!
 Outrageous.
 What's the point of having any road rules when they are regularly flouted?"